The Secret Life of Words: Plot

 Taciturn, partially deaf Hanna (Polley) is a Yugoslavian native working in a factory in Northern Ireland.
 She is forced to use annual leave by her boss, who tells her that her co-workers have been offended by her work diligence.
 After overhearing a conversation about a need for a nurse, she takes on a job as private nurse for burn victim Josef (Robbins).
 He is bedridden on an offshore oil rig after a fire on the rig, and has severe burns and is temporarily blinded.
 The rig is not operational awaiting an investigation, and few people remain on board.

 Hanna talks very little, and especially does not want to talk about herself.
 Despite his pain, Josef is constantly making jokes, some of them humorous sexual advances.
 Hanna's care for him includes holding the urinal and washing his entire body.
 As they get closer, they start sharing their experiences.
 Unbeknownst to him, she listens over and over again to a message on his mobile phone from a mysterious woman who was in love with him.

 Hanna learns from a colleague that Josef was injured while trying to save a man who committed suicide by jumping into the oil-rig fire.
 Some other tragic connection between the two men is implied.
 He tells about a near-drowning experience because he cannot swim.
 Eventually Josef confides to Hanna his greatest secret guilt, and she tells him about her previous life in the former Yugoslavia.
 She describes in detail the horrors she endured during the Balkan Wars (Yugoslav Wars), including being kidnapped and repeatedly raped.
-She shares experiences of the other women, including one that was forced to shoot her own daughter, and the slow and agonizing death of her best friend.
+She shares experiences of the other women, including one who was forced to shoot her own daughter, and the slow and agonizing death of her best friend.
 She tells of her own repeated torture and lets him feel the scars on her body from the wounds inflicted on her.